Funding, payments and learner fees – DQ7+

 Annual Maximum Fee Movement (AMFM)

-There are limits on the course fees (including course costs) that you can charge domestic learners.
-The purpose of fee regulation is to support affordable study for learners while allowing some flexibility in setting fees.
+The AMFM policy sets limits on fees that tertiary education organisations (TEOs) can charge learners.
+Its purpose is to promote affordability of study for learners while allowing TEOs some flexibility in setting fees.

-The AMFM policy applies to all courses at Levels 3 and above on the New Zealand Qualifications and Credentials Framework (NZQCF):
+The AMFM policy applies to Delivery at Levels 7 (degree) and above on the NZQCF (DQ7+) funding.
+It applies to fees that:

-- with fees that all domestic learners are required to pay, and
+• all domestic students are required to pay, and

-For more information about the AMFM and when a new course is considered a substitute course, see the DQ7+ funding conditions for the relevant year.
+For more information about when a new course is considered a substitute course and the AMFM applies, see

 Note: Fee increases can only be applied annually.
-Courses where the AMFM was not applied the previous year are not eligible to “catch up” fees in the following year.
+Courses where the AMFM was not applied in previous years are not eligible to “catch up” fees in the following year.

 Exceptions to the AMFM

-We will only grant an exception if all the following criteria are met:
+We will only grant an exception if the following criteria are met:

-- you can demonstrate that the course is in some way unique or special (for example, there are no local alternatives to the course available), and
+• the TEO can demonstrate that the course is in some way unique or special; for example, that there are no available local alternatives; and

-- not allowing the exception will prevent you from making a significant contribution to the achievement of one or more of the Government’s priorities, as set out in the current Tertiary Education Strategy.
+• not allowing an exception will prevent the TEO from making a significant contribution to the achievement of one or more of the Government’s priorities, as set out in the current Tertiary Education Strategy.

 How to apply for an exception to the AMFM